 Every small business owner looks for ways to reduce costs in their company.
 Taking a detailed look at the costs can spotlight a number of areas where small companies can save significant amounts of money annually with very little effort:

-How to save money in your small sized business
+How to reduce cost and save money in your small sized business

 #1 Staffing costs